Rhapsodizer/CC_Project/README.md

 The project is a combination of *Python*, *Processing* and *Supercollider* languages.
 It has been optimized for Windows, Linux and MacOS operating system.
 - As for *Python* *tkinter* and *threading* are the main libraries used to create the independent windows; *osc* messages are the main mean of communication among the parts.
-- As for Processing, it has been chosen for its versatility.
+- As for *Processing*, it has been chosen for its versatility.
 Different libraries has been used, such *Osc* for communications between modules, *Minim* for audio analysis and *OpenCV* for video processing.
-- As For Supercollider, it has been chosen for its real-time sound generation power.
+- As for *Supercollider*, it has been chosen for its real-time sound generation power.
 Sounds can be created and modified during play.

 ## 3. Loop Station Manager <a name="loop-station"></a>

-In the main page, we can choose many options and actions.
-We can set the number of beats of the loop and the bpm velocity.
+In the main page, the user can choose many options and actions.
+He/She can set the number of beats of the loop and the bpm velocity.
 These parameters allow you to change the loop size for each instrument.
 On this main page you can choose the instruments, open them and create a track.
 Finally, all instruments can be played simultaneously.
+From this page you can also activate or deactivate the *Control Agent*.

 ## 4. Instruments <a name="instruments"></a>
 ### 4.1 Recorder and Player <a name="RP"></a>

 Recorder and Player is a simple instrument.
 It allows the user to create a recording to use later in the loop as well as to load an *mp3* or *wav* file to be played during the exhibition.
 In the upper section of the instrument's interface, the user can use the buttons REC and OPEN to execute the above mentioned actions, while in the lower section a real-time amplitude envelope is shown.

 ### 4.2 Drum Machine <a name="DM"></a>